isondetech/jarvis/README.md

 docker compose up --build
 ```

-This starts MongoDB and the app (ports 27017 for Mongo, 8000 for API).
+This starts MongoDB and the app (ports 8000 for API).

 ---